Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 Subscribe to the Your Color Style Newsletter

 Jen Thoden is a writer, speaker, entrepreneur, runner & mother-of-the-year (not).
 She is the international best selling author of “That’s My Color: Discover Your 5 Signature Colors To Transform Your Life“.
 Her mission is to help women transform into happier versions of themselves by being true and authentic.
 She is the founder of Your Color Style™, a proprietary color system that makes it easy for women to discover their best colors.
 Jen is the go-to expert on color, confidence and authenticity.
-Her expertise has been featured in Inc.com, She Knows and Thrive Global.
+Her expertise has been featured on Good Morning Washington, Good Day PA, Inc.com, She Knows and Thrive Global.
 She lives in Ashburn, VA with her husband and 3 kids.